mamonraab/gloqo/README.md

 ## Why did I Start Gloqo?
 As an undergraduate conducting research in deep learning, I actively try to verify past papers’ experiments before building on them for major projects and papers.
 And I found that many, if not most, authors do not release their codes.
 And there are many issues associated with research that is not reproducible as shown in [Nature Reproducible Research](http://www.nature.com/news/reproducibility-1.17552).

-And because I ran out of ways to extend my [personal website](http://www.ritchieng.com) that is proudly served through Github, I decided to just host this separate application where anyone can add new code for research papers.
+And because I ran out of ways to extend my [personal website](http://www.ritchieng.com) that is proudly served through Github Pages, I decided to just host this separate application where anyone can add new code for research papers.
 Although I believe initially I would be the only one using this.

 ## [Science Code Manifest](http://sciencecodemanifesto.org)
 All source code written specifically to process data for a published paper must be available to the reviewers and readers of the paper.